smthzch/evopolicy/README.md

 This package solves reinforcement learning problems using evolutionary strategeies as outlined in [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://arxiv.org/abs/1703.03864)

+These methods only seem to work with stochastic policies.
+Stochastic policies implemented include:

+- Categorical - select one action with probability p_i
+- Normal - n dimensional output parameterized by mu and log(sd) vectors
+- MVNormal with Covariance - n dimensional output with mu and covariance parameters (the upper triangle matrix of cholesky decomposed precision matrix)
+- Dirichlet - n dimensional output summing to one (this is not the same as softmax, it is stochastic)

 # Files

 **.solver.py**